bhigginsuk/site/content/posts/making-miniflux-portable.md

 ---
-title: "Making Miniflux portable"
 date: 2021-02-26T23:22:24Z
+summary: Configuring the Miniflux RSS reader for data portability
 tags:
-    - Applications
+    - application
-summary: Configuring the Miniflux RSS reader for data portability
+title: "Making Miniflux portable"
 ---

 After hunting for a while for a good offline RSS reader I decided on